Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 For chain-link fencing, Goodhart advises that “chain-link fencing is not very attractive, so I will just ask people to pull it down.
 If you don’t want to spend the money to replace a chain link fence, then just remove it.”

-You can also consider removing a fence altogether if it’s blocking a view.
+You can also consider removing a fence if it blocks a view.

-As far as repairs go, be realistic about what you can fix yourself.
-If your fence is leaning, damaged or broken, it’s best to call a fence professional to get it back to its once-pristine condition.
+Regarding repairs, be realistic about what you can fix yourself.
+If your fence is leaning, damaged, or broken, it’s best to call a fence professional to restore it to its once-pristine condition.

 What do buyers want in a fence?

-A good fence provides privacy, protection, and adds to curb appeal and aesthetics.
-When asked why her homebuyers look for fences when house hunting, Goodhart said the need to keep pets and children contained and safe is paramount.
+A good fence provides privacy and protection and improves curb appeal and aesthetics.
+When asked why her homebuyers look for fences when house hunting, Goodhart said keeping pets and children contained and safe is paramount.

 “The no. 1 reason I find is if they have dogs,” Goodhart says.
 Private outdoor spaces are especially important to dog owners when house-searching.
 This is especially true if the home is situated on or near a busy street.

 Privacy is also high on many homebuyers’ lists of “wants.”
 In more urban areas, privacy fences are popular.
-Homebuyers like to be able to picture themselves relaxing in the backyard without anyone peeking in.
+Homebuyers like to picture themselves relaxing in the backyard without anyone peeking in.
 They’re also popular in neighborhoods or cities with smaller lots, where fences can create more private space.

 Will a fence increase your home’s value?